dotse/tls-fed-auth/tls-fed-auth.md

 ## Public Key Pinning

 To further fortify this trust and mitigate risks associated with fraudulent certificates issued by unauthorized entities, the federation implements public key pinning as specified in [@!RFC7469].
-Public key pinning associates a unique public key with each endpoint within the federation, stored in the federation metadata.
+Public key pinning associates one or many unique public keys with each endpoint within the federation, stored in the federation metadata.
 During connection establishment, clients and servers validate the received certificate against the pre-configured public key pins retrieved from the federation metadata.
 This effectively thwarts attempts to utilize fraudulent certificates impersonating legitimate endpoints.

 ## Pin Discovery and Preloading